winstonDeGreef/Mechanica/content/special/ChX3_IntroSpecialRelativity.md

 We will not further deal with the $y$ and $z$ coordinates as they are trivial.

 But, we might get our first surprise here.
 According to $S$ the impact of the comet happens at $t = 0.5s$ That is at a positive time.
-Then, Space Ship has passes the earth and is on its way to the moon.
+Then, Space Ship has passes the Earth and is on its way to the moon.
 Actually, at $t=0.5\mathrm{s}$ the location of Space Ship is, according to $S$: $x_{SS}(t) = V t = \frac{V}{c} ct \rightarrow x_{SS}(0.5s) = \frac{4}{5} 0.5 = 0.4 \mathrm{ls}$.
 Space ship is already at 1/3 of the distance to the moon.

 So far nothing strange.

 But now we consider $S'$.
 She says: the impact of the comet was at $t' = -0.767$.
-This means that according to her, the impact took place when she was still approaching the earth.
-After all, negative times mean that Space Ship is approaching the earth (and is to the left of it in our sketch), while positive times mean that Space Ship has passed the earth and is moving away - thus is at the right side of earth in our sketch.
+This means that according to her, the impact took place when she was still approaching the Earth.
+After all, negative times mean that Space Ship is approaching the Earth (and is to the left of it in our sketch), while positive times mean that Space Ship has passed the Earth and is moving away - thus is at the right side of Earth in our sketch.

 And this is so according to both $S$ and $S'$.
-They may use different times, but they have set their clocks to zero when earth and Space ship were in 'the same position'.
+They may use different times, but they have set their clocks to zero when Earth and Space ship were in 'the same position'.
 ````

-Ok, let's be puzzled for a while: how can $S'$ at the same time be both at the left side and at the right side of the earth?
+Ok, let's be puzzled for a while: how can $S'$ at the same time be both at the left side and at the right side of the Earth?
 That doesn't make any sense!!!!
 What is **wrong** with this new theory?
 The answer is: **nothing!**

 It is us, mixing stuff up.
 Who said that it is 'at the same time'?!?
 Nobody (with perhaps for a moment us as the exception). $S$ and $S'$ agree upon the event: a comet hits the moon.
 This physical phenomena is not disputed at all.
 It happened.
 They don't agree that it took place at the same time according to their clocks.